Six types of payment fraud—and how businesses can prevent them

 What it is:

 Identity theft is a type of payment fraud where a fraudulent actor steals a person’s personal information—such as their name, Social Security number, or credit card number—and uses it to make unauthorized purchases or open accounts in the victim’s name.
-Identity theft can have serious financial and legal consequences for the victim and cause significant stress and anxiety.
+Identity theft can have serious financial and legal consequences for the victim.

 Identity theft is an umbrella term that describes a number of fraud tactics.
 For example, phishing attacks are one type of identity theft.
 Data breaches, where a hacker gains access to a company’s database and steals personal information on a large scale, are also identity theft.
 Other methods of identity theft include stealing mail, dumpster diving, or stealing wallets or purses.
 Once a fraudulent actor has obtained a person’s personal information, they can use it to open new credit card accounts, apply for loans, or even file false tax returns.